deng-gdb/eurostat-gdp/README.md

   - [Cloud Storage bucket](https://console.cloud.google.com/storage): `eurostat_gdp_data_lake_<your_gcp_project_id>`
   - [BigQuery dataset](https://console.cloud.google.com/bigquery): `eurostat_gdp_raw`
   - [Artifact Registry](https://console.cloud.google.com/artifacts): `eurostat-gdp-repository`

+### Setup cloud execution environment

+#### Create Prefect Cloud Blocks

+- Go to the folder `eurostat-gdp/setup/blocks'
+- Open the file _**block_vars.py**_ and enter your values
+- Run the command: `python create_blocks.py`
+- Open your Prefect Cloud account, go to the _**Blocks**_ tab and check, that the following blocks were created:
+  - GCP Credentials block with the name: eurostat-gdp-gcp-creds
+  - GCS Bucket block with the name: eurostat-gdp-gcs-bucket
+  - GitHub block with the name: eurostat-gdp-github

 #### Build a Docker image and place it to the Artifact Registry